 Wellness Chicken Stew Grain Free

 Estimated Dry Matter Nutrient Content

-Ingredients: Turkey, turkey broth, water sufficient for processing, turkey liver, barley, egg whites, carrots, potato starch, celery, guar gum, oat fiber, eggs, sodium phosphate, natural flavor, calcium carbonate, potassium chloride, minerals (iron proteinate, zinc proteinate, cobalt proteinate, copper proteinate, manganese proteinate, sodium selenite, potassium iodide), vitamins (vitamin E supplement, vitamin A supplement, thiamine mononitrate, vitamin B12 supplement, vitamin D3 supplement, biotin, riboflavin supplement), choline chloride, rosemary, sage, thyme
+Ingredients: Chicken, chicken broth, water sufficient for processing, chicken liver, peas, carrots, dried egg whites, potatoes, potato starch, dried egg product, guar gum, red peppers, celery, natural flavor, sodium phosphate, potassium chloride, minerals (zinc proteinate, iron proteinate, copper proteinate, manganese proteinate, sodium selenite, cobalt proteinate, potassium iodide), salmon oil (preserved with mixed tocopherols), choline chloride, vitamins (vitamin E supplement, thiamine mononitrate, niacin supplement, d-calcium pantothenate, vitamin A supplement, riboflavin supplement, biotin, vitamin B12 supplement, pyridoxine hydrochloride, vitamin D3 supplement, folic acid), rosemary, sage, thyme

 Fiber (estimated dry matter content) = 5.6%

 |Calorie Weighted Basis